nayms/contracts-v3/docs/deployer.md

 cli-tools/deployer.js upgrade 1 --fork --dry-run
 ```

-This will give you a preview of the commands that it would actually execute, should you ommit the `--dry-run` flag.
-Bare in mind for this to work you will need to have `$ETH_1_RPC_URL` environment variable defined.
+This will give you a preview of the commands that it would actually execute, should you omit the `--dry-run` flag.
+Bear in mind for this to work you will need to have `$ETH_1_RPC_URL` environment variable defined.

-There is also a `anvil-fork-sepolia` makefile target available for convenience.
+There is also an `anvil-fork-sepolia` makefile target available for convenience.

 #### Sepolia upgrade